This website contains images of people who have passed away.

 We can also compare the growth rings on different shells to see whether all the shells in the midden were collected at the same time, or at a number of different times.
 Mussel shells can also be radiocarbon dated so that we can tell during which time period Aboriginal people occupied an area.

 Shell middens provide Aboriginal people today with an important link to their culture and their past.
-Middens that contain Aboriginal burials are particularly significant.
+Middens that contain Ancestral Remains are particularly significant.

 Threats to Aboriginal freshwater shell middens